Compere Nathan Marsh

-Waterloo Sunrise CIC has donated £2750 to TEAM Sefton over a two year period.
+Waterloo Sunrise CIC has donated £2750 to TEAM Sefton.

 In 2019 £1,000 was donated by the company to Friends of Crosby Beach.

 In 2020 we supported Friends of Crosby Beach, Sefton Community Pantry, Migrant Workers Sefton Community and the Liverpool Homeless Football Club and promoted their activities during the Virtual Waterloo Festival.
-In 2021 we are seeking to help raise funds for Friends of Crosby Beach and Rimrose Valley Friends.
+This year we are seeking to help raise funds for Friends of Crosby Beach and Rimrose Valley Friends.